MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-purchase-protection.md

  	-	Your report shows that 80 percent of the values for the **PayerStatus** or **IMEI** attribute of the **PaymentInstrument** data field are empty.
 However, because 30 percent of your payment transactions are done through PayPal or mobile payments, which typically use those attributes, you expect only 70 percent of the attribute values to be empty.
 Therefore, before you generate a risk diagnostic report, you must investigate why more values than expected are empty.
  	-	Your report shows that 50 percent of shipping address fields are incomplete.
 However, 80 percent of your business involves sales of physical goods that are shipped.
 The remaining 20 percent involves sales of digital goods.
 Therefore, because you know that 80 percent of your sales require a shipping address, you expect only 20 percent of shipping address fields to be incomplete.

--	The **Data period** section (labeled "8") provides details about the data period that was used to generate the report.
+-	The **Data period** section provides details about the data period that was used to generate the report.
 To generate a good directional indication in the risk diagnostic report, Fraud Protection requires at least 90 days' worth of historical data that meets data completeness and diversity criteria.
--	The **Formatting errors** section (labeled "9") confirms that your data follows the required schema for the listed attributes.
+-	The **Formatting errors** section confirms that your data follows the required schema for the listed attributes.
 The information in this section is important because the specifications help ensure ML model performance.
  	For example, the schema that Fraud Protection uses requires a two-letter ISO country or region code, and a three-character currency code that is aligned with the OANDA currency code.
 If different codes are used for these attributes, there will be a 100-percent mismatch.
 However, in some cases, only a subset of the data has a formatting mismatch (as shown in the screenshot).
 This mismatch can be caused by errors that are introduced by some payment types or interface differences (web interface versus mobile app interface).
 Regardless, it's important that you understand the root cause of these formatting issues and fix them before you generate a risk diagnostic report.
--	The **Unique entities** section (labeled "10") provides an assessment of the diversity of your data.
+-	The **Unique entities** section provides an assessment of the diversity of your data.
 It shows the percentage of unique data entities for **IP address**, **User ID**, and **User email** attributes.
 High diversity of data in these attributes enables good model performance and learning.
 These profiling entities are used to assess velocities for users.
 Fewer than one unique value for every 100 transactions (that is, a value of less than 1 percent) is a strong indicator of data mapping errors.
 In this case, you must investigate the issue and resolve it to help reduce the likelihood that the model's response will be skewed.

 ![Data flow](media/promocode-images/pp-empty-value.png)